zzzsochi/zini/README.rst

 -------------------------------

 The YAML is like a garden of rakes.
 It's very complex format.
-I do not need all it's futures.
+I do not need all it's features.

 `Configparser <https://docs.python.org/3/library/configparser.html>`_?